 Functional Ovarian Cysts

 The most common ovarian mass in women of reproductive age is a functional ovarian cyst.
-Follicular cysts that arise from failure of follicle rupture or regression, or from corpus luteum cysts are possible examples of functional ovarian cysts.
-Functional cysts can be simple, thin-walled and less than 3 cm in diameter or large more complex cells.
+Follicular cysts that arise from the failure of follicle rupture or regression or from corpus luteum cysts are possible examples of functional ovarian cysts.
+Functional cysts can be simple, thin-walled and less than 3 cm in diameter or larger more complex cells.
 A functional cyst that is more than 1 cm in diameter is most likely a corpus luteum cyst.

 - Smooth walls